-1. Redistributions of source code must retain the above copyright notice, this list of conditions, and the following disclaimer.

-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions, and the following disclaimer in the documentation and/or materials provided with the distribution.

-3. In addition, redistributions of modified forms of the source or binary code must carry prominent notices stating that the original code was changed and the date of the change.

-4. All publications or advertising materials mentioning features or use of this software must acknowledge that it was developed by the National Center for Supercomputing Applications at the University of Illinois, and credit the Contributors.

-5. Neither the name of the University nor the names of the Contributors may be used to endorse or promote products derived from this software without specific prior written permission from the University or the Contributors.
+- 1. Redistributions of source code must retain the above copyright notice, this list of conditions, and the following disclaimer. - 2.
+Redistributions in binary form must reproduce the above copyright notice, this list of conditions, and the following disclaimer in the documentation and/or materials provided with the distribution. - 3.
+In addition, redistributions of modified forms of the source or binary code must carry prominent notices stating that the original code was changed and the date of the change. - 4.
+All publications or advertising materials mentioning features or use of this software are asked, but not required, to acknowledge that it was developed by The HDF Group and by the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign and credit the contributors. - 5.
+Neither the name of The HDF Group, the name of the University, nor the name of any Contributor may be used to endorse or promote products derived from this software without specific prior written permission from THG, the University, or the Contributor, respectively.